FEX-Emu/FEX/Readme.md

 ## Getting Started
 FEX has been tested to build and run on ARMv8.0+ hardware.
 ARMv7 hardware will not work.
 Expected operating system usage is Linux.
-FEX has been tested with Ubuntu 20.04, 20.10, and 21.04.
-Also Arch Linux.
+FEX has been tested with the following Linux OSes:

+- Ubuntu 22.04
+- Ubuntu 24.04
+- Ubuntu 24.10
+- Arch Linux

 On AArch64 hosts the user **MUST** have an x86-64 RootFS [Creating a RootFS](#RootFS-Generation).